Users

 Use Security Awareness Training alongside Total Email Protection for a complete phishing protection solution.

-However you choose to do it though, the most important thing is that you keep it going.
-Just like your hardware firewall, if you don’t manage it properly and let the updates slip, it quickly becomes less effective.
+However you choose to manage your cyber security, the most important thing is that you continue to maintain it.
+Just like your hardware firewall, if you don’t manage your human firewall properly and instead let the updates slip, it quickly becomes less effective.

 The InfoSec Institute identifies 7 elements required for a successful human firewall approach: